splk-flx - Creating and managing Flex Trackers

 • A single Tracker can discover and manage a few, or many entities according to the needs

-• TrackMe keeps records of the knowledge objects related to the Trackers, therefore you need to manage its life cycle through TrackMe
+• TrackMe keeps records of the knowledge objects related to the Trackers; therefore, you need to manage its lifecycle through TrackMe

 Hint